cpoohee/MLPluginTemplate/readme.md

 If the input is in frequency domain, it could potentially be better.

+Some kind of flexible time shifting and alignments mechanism are need to consider for phase shifts to work.
+The current model is not able to do that.

-We might need some kind of discriminator network for loss objective function.
+We might need some kind of discriminator network for our loss objective function.
-As the current MSE loss on embedding might on the surface learns to match the dvecs, but doing by producing noises.
+The current MSE loss on embeddings might on the surface learns to closely match dvecs, but by doing so produces noise without meaningful audio.

 # Other Findings
-- multi res stft loss function creates the most natural sounding generation, tested on basic wavenet
+- multi res stft loss function creates the most natural sounding generation, tested on basic wavenet reproduction training.
-- melspectrum, any preemphasis also resulted in less natural sounding generation
+- melspectrum and any preemphasis also resulted in less natural sounding generation (also tested on basic wavenet reproduction)
 - augmentations done on training/testing data only produces models that predicts the original wav,
   - the resulting audio is almost a copy of input.
   - might need a new loss function to penalise exact copy. even then, the audio could be phased flip, eg cossimloss == 1 or -1